-Engineer Eric works for an OEM that sells their engines to large multinational automotive companies.
-He is tasked with designing, developing and testing the engines that they then sell on to these companies.
+Engineer Eric works for an OEM that sells its engines to large multinational automotive companies.
+He is tasked with designing, developing and testing the engines that they then sell to these companies.
 Recently the automotive company has complained to Eric, saying that a lot of their customers were experiencing engine issues, which were discovered to be fuel dilution in their engine oil.
-It turns out that Eric has been using out-dated fuel injector nozzles in his production process.
+It turns out that Eric has been using outdated fuel injector nozzles in his production process.

 What is industrial marketing?

 Simply put, it is B2B marketing.
 Eric works for the OEM, and you are his supplier (further down the supply chain) that provides the nozzle component which he needs in order to develop engines, so that they can sell their engines into the automotive industry.

 Ask About Marketing for Industry